Ihor Ševčenko: Scholarship

 Ševčenko's approach was noted for its extensive engagement with primary source material, not simply as edited texts but as original manuscripts.
 He uses these sources to elucidate key issues in Byzantine and Slavic studies, such as the evangelizing mission of Cyril and Methodius among the Slavs, Byzantine political ideology and its reception in the Slavic world, and the Zealot uprising in 14th century Thessaloniki.
 His most recent publication was an edition and English translation of the only extant secular biography in Byzantine literature, that of the life of the 9th century emperor Basil I, which was written by scholars associated with Basil's grandson, Emperor Constantine VII.
 Basil's biography is a major source for the political and cultural history of Byzantium and its neighbors in the 9th and 10th centuries.

 Animal Farm

 While working with displaced Ukrainian persons after World War II, Ševčenko wrote to George Orwell and received permission to translate Animal Farm into Ukrainian, one of the first translations of the book.
-Orwell agreed, waving his royalties and also writing a detailed preface for the edition.
+Orwell agreed, waiving his royalties and also writing a detailed preface for the edition.